halfzebra/create-elm-app/template/README.md

 Note that we normally encourage you to `import` assets in JavaScript files instead.
 For example, see the sections on [adding a stylesheet](#adding-a-stylesheet) and [adding images and fonts](#adding-images-fonts-and-files).
-This mechanism provides a number of benefits:
+This mechanism provides a few benefits:

 * Scripts and stylesheets get minified and bundled together to avoid extra network requests.
 * Missing files cause compilation errors instead of 404 errors for your users.
-* Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.
+* Result filenames include content hashes, so you don’t need to worry about browsers caching their old versions.

-However there is an **escape hatch** that you can use to add an asset outside of the module system.
+However, there is a **escape hatch** that you can use to add an asset outside of the module system.

 If you put a file into the `public` folder, it will **not** be processed by Webpack.
-Instead it will be copied into the build folder untouched.
+Instead, it will be copied into the build folder untouched.
 To reference assets in the `public` folder, you need to use a special variable called `PUBLIC_URL`.

 Inside `index.html`, you can use it like this: